- Education and Science»

 Mosquitoes are drawn to lactic acid.
 When you're hot you give off more lactic acid, you'll need to cool down before you relax for the evening; take a cold shower and maintain a cool body temperature.

 Mosquitoes Love Black:

 Unbelievably mosquitoes favorite colour is black.
 Neon clothing is the way to go if you want to be bite free this Summer.
-Bring back the eighties.
-Alternatively stick with white.
+If you don't want to be reminded of the shocking colourful eighties, alternatively stick with white.